Have you ever wondered, “What are spiritual gifts in the Bible?”

 “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.” –1 Peter 4:10

-Why do the Spiritual Gifts Matter?
+Why Do the Spiritual Gifts in the Bible Matter?

 “So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up.” –Ephesians 4:11-12